CET Prague Study Abroad

 SPring

 CET Prague study abroad students are looking for a meaningful experience with plenty of experiential learning outside the classroom.
-Choose between three tracks—Business & Economics, Central European Studies, or Jewish Studies—to guide your semester.
+Choose between four core courses—Business & Economics, Central European Studies, Global Security Studies, or Jewish Studies—to guide your semester.
 Study the basics of Czech language.
 The rest of your curriculum is up to you.

 Academics in Prague